-There are a few distinct variables that will directly impact your ability to sell your life insurance policy.
-Typically, you need to be at least 65 years old and also have a policy that is expected to last longer than you are expected to live.
-Though predicting the exact date you are going to pass away is obviously something that is beyond both your and your insurance company’s ability to do, this prediction is generally determined by your current health and the average life expectancy for your given demographic.
+A few variables will affect your ability to sell your life insurance policy.
+Typically, you need to be at least 65 years old and have a policy that is expected to last longer than you are expected to live.
+Obviously, neither you nor your insurance company can predict the exact date of your death.
+Instead, this prediction is generally based on your current health and the average life expectancy for your given demographic.

-Other factors that influence the current exchange value of your life insurance policy are the total amount you are covered for, the amount (if any) of equity you have already accumulated, and the amount of premiums you still have due to pay.
+Many factors influence the current exchange value of your life insurance policy — for example, the total amount you are covered for, the amount (if any) of equity you have already accumulated, and the amount of premiums you still have to pay.
 If the premiums due are relatively low and the coverage is relatively high (typically $100,000 or above), then your policy may be a very attractive asset to certain investors.

 When should I consider selling my life insurance policy?

 - Do I still need life insurance coverage?
-Deciding whether or not you need life insurance coverage is a personal choice based off of the number of dependents you may have, the degree of their dependency, and the rest of your current financial situation.
+Deciding whether you need life insurance coverage is a personal choice based on the number of dependents you have, the degree of their dependency, and the rest of your current financial situation.

 - Would anybody be financially hurt in the event of my death?
-Whether you have a spouse, children, or any other sort of financial dependent will greatly influence the risks and benefits of deciding to part with your life insurance policy.
+Whether you have a spouse, children, or other financial dependent will greatly influence the risks and benefits of selling your life insurance policy.

 - Are my monthly payments worth the coverage I am paying?
-Obviously, you want to drive down your monthly costs to the greatest extent you possibly can.
-If you don’t believe you are getting your money’s worth in coverage in exchange for the amount you pay each month, then selling your policy might be a good idea.
+We all want to keep our monthly costs as low as is reasonably possible.
+If you don’t believe you are getting your money’s worth in coverage in exchange for the amount of premium you’re paying each month, then selling your policy might be a good idea.

-- What are the other financial assets I have in my portfolio?
-Life insurance is considered a financial asset, and therefore it is a part of your overall financial ‘portfolio’.
-A good portfolio is typically one that is diversified.
-If this is important to you, then you may not want to have cash as your only financial asset in the status quo.
+- What other financial assets are in my portfolio?
+Life insurance is considered a financial asset, and therefore it is a part of your overall financial “portfolio.”
+A good portfolio is usually diversified.
+If this is important to you, then you may not want to have cash as your only financial asset.

-- How much would it be worth to lose life insurance coverage?
-This question is one that is essentially a summation of all the others.
-Ultimately, a life settlement is going to give you money today in exchange for the benefits of your coverage in the future.
-Where the specific ‘line’ of what makes a good and bad deal exists, however, is entirely up to your subjective preferences.
+- How much would it be worth to lose your life insurance coverage?
+This question essentially sums up all of the others.
+Ultimately, a life settlement (selling your policy) is going to give you money now in exchange for the benefits of your coverage in the future.
+Where to draw the line between what makes a good deal or a bad deal is up to you.

 How much is my life insurance policy worth?

-The Life Insurance Settlement Agency (LISA) recognizes that institutions typically prefer to buy universal life insurance policies with benefits over $100,000 from people who are over the age of 65.
-However, because there are people outside of these circumstances who are still looking to sell their life insurance policies, there are an ample number exceptions to these general rules of thumb.
+The Life Insurance Settlement Agency (LISA) recognizes that institutions typically prefer to buy universal life insurance policies with benefits exceeding $100,000 from people who are older than 65.
+However, because there are people outside of those circumstances who want to sell their life insurance policies, there is an ample number of exceptions to those general rules of thumb.